 Marketing - The Organization expenses advertising costs as they are incurred.
-There were no marketing expenses for the years ended December 31, 2021 and 2020.

 Functional Allocation of Expenses - The costs of providing the various programs and supporting services have been summarized on a functional basis in the statement of activities and statement of functional expenses.
-Accordingly, certain costs have been allocated among program/grant services, fundraising, and administrative based upon estimates of time spent by specific employees and professional at such activity.
+Accordingly, certain costs have been allocated among program/grant services, fundraising, and administrative based upon estimates of time spent by specific employees and professional service providers at such activity.